Ten0TenZero Project

 This is a solo-first challenge.
 That means your are in control.
 You can start anytime.

 Your weekly material lives right here on this page.
+Each Week Includes:

 Important: You don’t need motivation.
 You need a rhythm.
 Motivation comes later when you're already crushing it.